eeshawn11/eeshawn11/README.md

 - Deep learning, computer vision and natural language processing with `TensorFlow` and `Keras`
 - Handling of large dataset using TensorFlow's tf.data API
+- Deployment of custom Keras model to `streamlit` web app

 ---